Antigonish, Nova Scotia, Canada

 PSCI/WMGS 345: Women and Politics

-(Spring CRN 14572/14573) An introduction to the study of women and politics, this course has three parts: feminist political thought and the women’s movement; political participation and representation; and public policy.
+(Winter CRN 61464/61465) An introduction to the study of women and politics, this course has three parts: feminist political thought and the women’s movement; political participation and representation; and public policy.
 Topics include feminist political thought in the Western political tradition; the evolution and politics of the women’s movement; political parties and legislatures; women and work; women and the welfare state.
 Cross-listed as WMGS 345.
 Three credits.

 PSYC 102: Introduction to Psychology as a Social Science and Profession